obscureorganization/maildir-migration/README.md

 https://github.com/obscureorganization/mb2md

-The mb2md.pl script lives in /usr/local/bin/mb2md.pl and the sources are in /usr/local/src/production/mb2md on tiamat.:
+The mb2md.pl script lives in /usr/local/bin/mb2md.pl and the sources are in /usr/local/src/production/mb2md on tiamat:

 I cleaned up my own mail directories before I began:

 * Changed the procmail mail default directory back to mail/
-* Changed the names of incoming directories so that they started with ">"
+* Changed the names of procmail-sorted incoming directories so that they started with ">" because they sort better that way in iOS mail

 Here is a snippet of my procmail config:
 ```